MMartinOrtu/spotcity/README.md

 <p align=center><img src="./src/Images/Foto-readme.png"></p>

 ## How to store the hight score
-One posible way to store the high score would be using LocalStorage.
-We could also use a database to persist data like high score.
+One possible way to store the high score would be using LocalStorage.
+We could also use a database to persist data like that.

 ## Ideas to improve the game
 Here are some ideas to improve the game: